Fast Facts About Urban Teachers

 Urban Teachers links certification to effective teaching practice and student achievement gains.

-Urban Teachers participants will teach in 93 public schools.
+Urban Teachers participants will teach in 160 public and charter schools.

 Last year, about 70% of teachers returned to the classroom for a 3rd year.

 Education Week: "Urban Classroom Experience Key to Student-Teacher Retention"

 The Huffington Post: "To Baltimore Teachers: Thank You"

 The Wall Street Journal: "Teacher Evaluation Plan Draws New Support"